On teaching mathematics to gifted students: some enrichment ideas and educational activities: Mathematics and programming

 unless $ i_1=i_2=0 $.
 This is precisely the mathematical definition of a positive definite matrix mentioned earlier.
 We also note that in this example one can directly show without using the electrical circuit that the matrix $ R $ is positive definite.
 An easy calculation shows that

 unless $ i_1,i_2 =0 $.
 Therefore, the example illustrates the meaning of a matrix being positive definite in the context of the power dissipated in an electrical circuit.

 \item \textbf{Electrical circuit voltage and current measurements.} Simple electrical circuits with a voltage source and a few resistors and possibly some LEDs are easy to analyze using Kirchhoff's current and voltage laws.
 These circuits will result in solving a system of linear equations.
-Solutions of these equations can be checked using direct measurements by a multimeter and the differences in practical measurements and theoretical predictions can be analyzed.
-This is a good practical experiment which is accessible to a gifted student in middle and high school.
-Moreover, solution of linear equations leads to matrices and the rich subject of linear algebra. \item \textbf{Bufoon's needle.} This is a well-known method of calculating the approximate value of $ \pi $ by physical experiment of dropping a needle on a grid of parallel lines, whose spacing is greater than the length of a needle.
+Solutions to these equations can be checked using direct measurements by a multimeter and the differences in practical measurements and theoretical predictions can be analyzed.
+This is a good practical experiment that is accessible to gifted students in middle and high school.
+Moreover, the solution of linear equations leads to matrices and the rich subject of linear algebra. \item \textbf{Bufoon's needle.} This is a well-known method of calculating the approximate value of $ \pi $ by a physical experiment of dropping a needle on a grid of parallel lines, whose spacing is greater than the length of a needle.
 The probability of the needle lying across a line is related to the value of $ \pi $.
 Suppose in an experiment out of $ n $ needles $ c $ of those needles crossed lines, then it turns out that $ {\displaystyle \pi \approx {\frac {2l\cdot n}{t c}}}$, where $ l $ is the length of the needle and $ t $ is the spacing between the parallel lines.
 Although, the proof of this fact involves calculus, for a bright high school student this experiment could be a good opportunity to learn about the concept of geometric probability.
 Moreover, approximating areas using many small rectangles can be introduced (basically, leading to the concept of Riemann sums). \item \textbf{Moving a robot on a given curve.} This is a slightly advanced challenge for a gifted student in high school who is interested in electronics and robotics.
-There are open source single-board microcontroller kits, such as Arduino, available for building digital devices and interactive objects.
+There are open-source single-board microcontroller kits, such as Arduino, available for building digital devices and interactive objects.
 It will be a challenging hands-on project to move a robot on a given curve, say a parabola or an ellipse. \end{enumerate}

-\section{Computer games.}
+\subsection{Computer games.}

 Computer games can be very effective learning tools.
-Games are hands-on and often involve motor-control coupled with processing of visual information.
-This helps in understanding of concepts and also in long term memory retention.
-In the following we give some example of games which can be helpful in teaching a gifted student.
+Games are hands-on and often involve motor control coupled with the processing of visual information.
+This helps in the understanding of concepts and also in long-term memory retention.